loglib/loglib/README.md

 pnpm loglib init
 ```

 this will setup your project with all possible configurations.
-Refer to the [docs](#Docs) for more information.
+Refer to the [docs](#docs) for more information.

+### Separate Deployments

+1. clone <https://github.com/LogLib/loglib-starter> this repo and run `pnpm i` to install dependencies.
+2. change .env.example to .env and fill in the required env variables
+3. migrate your database with `pnpm prisma migrate` or `pnpm prisma db push`
+4. You can now deploy but if you're deploying to platforms other than vercel you need to setup location resolver for your server.
+[Read more](https://github.com/loglib/loglib/#resolving-user-location-from-ip)
+5. Now go to your project where you want to track and put loglib url in the `LOGLIB_URL` or `NEXT_PUBLIC_LOGLIB_URL` env variable.
+6. Install the loglib tracker in `pnpm i @loglib/tracker`
+7. Follow the instructions in the [doc](https://github.com/LogLib/loglib#loglib-tracker) to setup the tracker.

 ### Manual Setup